 Review Board Presentation & Q&A Strategies

-This guide covers everything about presenting and defending your architecture at the CTA Review Board — from structuring your 45-minute presentation to surviving the Q&A, handling pushback, and practicing with mock boards.
+This guide covers presenting and defending architecture at the CTA Review Board: structuring the 45-minute presentation, surviving Q&A, handling pushback, and practicing with mock boards.

 The Review Board at a Glance

-The CTA Review Board is a 2-hour oral examination conducted virtually (via Zoom) before a panel of 3-4 currently active Salesforce CTAs who serve as evaluators.
+The CTA Review Board is an oral exam conducted virtually before a panel of 3 active Salesforce CTAs who serve as evaluators.
+The presentation and Q&A session runs roughly 85 minutes total, with unused presentation time added to Q&A.

 | Phase | Duration | What Happens |